mimiquate/tower_rollbar/README.md

 end
 ```

+## Reporting

 That's it.
+There's no extra source code needed to get reports in Rollbar UI.

-It will try report any error, throw or abnormal exit within your application.
-That includes errors in
+Tower will automatically report any errors (exceptions, throws or abnormal exits) occurring in your application.
-any plug call (including Phoenix), Oban job, async task or any other process.
+That includes errors in any plug call (including Phoenix), Oban jobs, async task or any other Elixir process.

-Some HTTP request data will be included in the report if a `Plug.Conn` is available when handling the error.
+Some HTTP request data will automatically be included in the report if a `Plug.Conn` if available when Tower handles
+the error, e.g. when an exception occurs in a web request.

-## Manual reporting
+### Manual reporting

 You can manually report errors just by informing `Tower` about any manually handled errors, throws or abnormal exits.

 ```elixir
 try do